Riyas280700/CSS/README.md

 EVENT MANAGEMENT WEBSITE

-Your project is a **multi-page website** designed for a wedding and event planning company called **"Kreative Events."** The website is built using **HTML, CSS, and Bootstrap**, and it provides a comprehensive platform for showcasing the company's services, portfolio, and contact information.
+Project is a **multi-page website** designed for a wedding and event planning company called **"Kreative Events."** The website is built using **HTML, CSS, and Bootstrap**, and it provides a comprehensive platform for showcasing the company's services, portfolio, and contact information.
 Here's a detailed description of your project:

 ---